If only Colorado or Washington had warm oceans and swaying palm trees, or if Hawaii fully legalized marijuana, less people would go to Jamaica.

-The fact that you want to procure ganja, which sells for incredibly low prices but is not at all available legally, makes your Jamaican vacation way different than a vacation in Colorado or The Netherlands.
+The fact that you want to procure ganja, which sells for incredibly low prices but is not at all available legally, makes your Jamaican vacation way different than a vacation in Colorado.

 Even though marijuana is totally illegal on the island, lots of people try to sell you ganja there.